InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/architecture/development-ci.rst

     (locally) using Docker.
 This could be achieved through the use of a build script [#f3]_) where the developer provides a suitable set of *build-args*, as shown (**D**).
-5. Upon conclusion of development a *pull-request* on the f/e repository propagates the changes back to the XChem repo.
+5. Upon conclusion of development a *pull-request* on the frontend repository propagates the changes back to the XChem repo.

-The produced *stack*, built from a tagged b/e and the code in the developer's 1-fix branch of their front-end repo fork, can then be pushed to Docker-hub and the Kubernetes cluster triggered to pull and run the updated code.
+The produced *stack*, built from a tagged backend and the code in the developer's 1-fix branch of their front-end repo fork, can then be pushed to Docker-hub and the Kubernetes cluster triggered to pull and run the updated code.

-The diagram also illustrates how the XChem ``STAGING/latest`` Fragalysis Stack is built and deployed (automatically using Travis).
+The diagram also illustrates how the XChem ``STAGING/latest`` Fragalysis Stack is built and deployed (automatically using GitHub).
 This *official* stack uses a tagged b/e image (the same version in this example) but its *build args* (**E**) are such that is uses the ``master`` branch of the ``xchem`` project as the source of the front-end code [#f4]_.